List of Luther characters: Alice Morgan

 After escaping, she visits him one last time, asking Luther to come away with her to travel overseas.
 However, he refuses, as he cannot shake his dedication to being a police officer, and – he says: "I am who I am, and you are who you are".
 Alice then leaves him behind.
 She returns in the Series 3 season finale, when Luther is wrongly accused of arranging for DS Ripley's murder by a killer vigilante.
 After freeing him from police custody, Alice aids Luther in proving his innocence, and in the vigilante's capture.
 Having made her interest in developing a relationship with Luther clear, after again evading arrest, she meets up with Luther, and the episode ends as they debate what to do next.

 Alice's apparent death in Belgium is announced in the first few minutes of Series 4.
 It is revealed that she and Luther have secretly been in regular communication by burner phone, and had been planning to flee to São Paulo.
 Her apparent death, and Luther's investigation of it, is a key component of the two-episode series.

 Morgan is eventually revealed to be alive in Series 5, having faked her death when she realized Luther was never truly going to run away with her.
 Luther attempts to protect her and himself from Alice's robbery of crime boss George Cornelius, but eventually their relationship reaches its inevitable destruction when Morgan murders DS Catherine Halliday.
 Ultimately culminating in a struggle with Luther and Morgan falling to her apparent death and Luther's arrest for the deaths of Morgan, Halliday, and Benny Silver.
+Series creator Neil Cross later confirmed that Alice survived the fall.
+She is set to return in an unspecified capacity in Luther 3.